 We are currently seeking students for PhD, MSc, MRes and MEng projects related to the groups core research activities.
 In the first instance, applicants should contact Dr Cole with an up to date CV.
 For information on sources of funding please consult the Universitys Doctoral College, the Brian Nicholson Scholarship, the Ko Scholarship, the Whorrod Studentship, the China Scholarship Council, and the EPSRC Doctoral Training Centres.
 Further details are avilable on the Departments research funding pages.

-A high-ranked Bachelor's or Master's degree in a suitable Engineering discipline, Materials Science, or Physics is required.
+A high-ranked Bachelor's or Master's degree (>2i or equivalent) in a suitable Engineering discipline, Electrical Engineering, Materials Science, or Physics is required.
 Prior research experience is an advantage.
 Further information on applying to the University, fees and funding is available here.